OliverCulleyDeLange/location-alarm/README.md

 # Location Alarm

-An app that sounds an alarm when you enter a geofence.
+- An app that sounds an alarm when you enter a geofence.
-Also an excuse to learn multiplatform app development with KMM
+- Also an excuse to learn multiplatform app development with KMM.

-MVP:

-- Android Only
+- Also an excuse to play with fun things like ios widgets, voice commands, watch apps, ya know, cool shit you wouldn't usually play with.

+Things i wanna do eventually, maybe:

 - Unit Tests & refactoring
 - UI Tests?
-- IOS
-  - Location when backgrounded

-Cool things i wanna do eventually, maybe:

-- IOS Lock screen widget
 - Code quality
 - CI / CD
 - Bug & crash reporting